unmonk/unmonk/README.md

 ##### 06/2018 - 06/2021

-- Partnered with industrial and health care clients to analyze and develop solutions to their in-house software needs.
+- Partnered with industrial and health care clients to develop solutions for onsite, locally managed software.
 - Worked with legacy applications, refactoring and updating for modern Windows APIs.
 - Built full stack applications to generate and download firmware for industrial machines.
 - Worked with a fully distributed, agile team of contracted junior developers.